 Industrial pharmacists: this involves areas such as research and development, quality assurance and product registration.

 The application process and interviews will all take place before you start your OSPAP course.
-Once the application deadline has passed late applications will not be accepted, therefore if you wish to be considered for a pre-registration position starting in 2019 you must complete this process before starting at the university.
+Once the application deadline has passed late applications will not be accepted, therefore if you wish to be considered for a pre-registration position starting immediately after the OSPAP course you must complete this process before starting at the university.
 Applications usually open in the May/June before you start your OSPAP course.

 Only one application will be required to apply for all programmes advertised and you will be able to preference both hospital and community programmes.
 All English and Welsh hospital preregistration pharmacist training programmes will be recruited to via Oriel plus a large number of community pharmacies have joined the scheme.